 This chronic condition is a combination of attacks of diarrhoea and intermittent constipation.
-It can involve disturbance of muscular movement in the large intestine.
-The cause of irritable bowel syndrome (IBS) is unknown but the disorder can be aggravated by stress and may be linked to sensitivity to particular foods.
+It can involve a disturbance of muscular movement in the large intestine.
+The cause of irritable bowel syndrome (IBS) is unknown, but the disorder can be aggravated by stress and may be linked to sensitivity to particular foods.
 Other symptoms of IBS include abdominal cramps, bloating, and passage of mucus with the faeces.

 Recurrent irritation and inflammation of the large intestine (bowel) characterise Irritable bowel syndrome (IBS).
-It results in abdominal bloating and pain that is relieved by bowel movements.
+It results in abdominal bloating and pain relief by bowel movements.
 A functional disorder with no evidence of accompanying structural defect in the intestines, IBS is one of the most common gastrointestinal disorders.

 Frequent signs and symptoms of IBS: